maxieds/AndroidFilePickerLight/README.md

 <img src="https://raw.githubusercontent.com/maxieds/AndroidFileChooserLight/master/Screenshots/ReadmeEmojiBadges/HackerCatEmoji-v1.png" /><img src="https://badges.frapsoft.com/os/v2/open-source-175x29.png?v=103" /><img src="https://raw.githubusercontent.com/maxieds/AndroidFileChooserLight/master/Screenshots/ReadmeEmojiBadges/tRUTH.png" />

-#### A polite request from the developer

-In the event that this library and the documentation of new Android features this code provides is useful, please :star::star::star::star::star: my application.
-I have taken my free time on this project to *Hack for freedom with free software (TM, so to speak, as I like to say it)* by providing users and fellow Android developers alike with a quality code base.
-It will make me just *so happy* all over if you all that appreciate this source code contribution as much as I have writing it can help me reach out to my first **100-star** repository on GitHub.

 ## About the library

 A file and directory chooser widget for Android that focuses on presenting an easy to configure lightweight UI.